-We empower state and local prosecutors to protect the core rights and freedoms that define us as Americans by providing them with talent and resources to proactively enforce their residents’ legal rights.
+We empower state and local governments to fight for civil rights and for economic and environmental justice by providing them with talent and resources to proactively enforce their residents’ legal rights.

 Why States and Cities?

 Rights Need Enforcement: It's not enough to get laws on the books.
 We need to enforce them to make them real.
 State and local law offices have the authority to do so but they need resources to take action.

 Fill the Void Left by the Federal Government: The current administration has attacked vulnerable communities and rolled back enforcement of core civil rights, consumer rights, and environmental protection laws at the federal level.
 This isn't the first time.
 It won't be the last.
 We need long-term infrastructure at the state and local level to protect people’s rights.

 Private Suits Are Restricted: Private and non-profit attorneys like the ACLU, Earthjustice, etc. are fighting valiantly in courts across the country.
 But there are many suits they cannot bring due to increasing barriers like forced arbitration.